 Copies of our regulatory authorisations are available on request and are displayed in the public areas of our office alternatively the Central Bank of Ireland holds registers of regulated firms.
 You may contact the Central Bank of Ireland on 1890 777 777 or alternatively visit their website www.centralbank.ie to verify our credentials.

-Codes of Conduct: Pat Britton & Co Ltd is subject to and complies with the Central Banks’s Consumer Protection Code, Minimum Competency Code, and the Fitness and Probity Standards which offers protection to consumers and the Code(s) can be found on the Central Bank’s website www.centralbank.ie
+Codes of Conduct: Pat Britton & Co Ltd is subject to and complies with the Central Banks’s Consumer Protection Code, Minimum Competency Code, and the Fitness and Probity Standards which offers protection to consumers.
+These Codes can be found on the Central Bank’s website www.centralbank..ie

 Our Services: We are authorised to advise and arrange transactions on your behalf in relation to general insurance products.
 A full list of Insurers (which includes Insurance Undertakings, Insurance Intermediaries, Product Producers and Managing General Agents) with whom we hold an appointment is available on request.

-Fair Analysis: The concept of fair analysis is derived from the Insurance Mediation Directive.
-It describes the extent of choice of products and providers offered by an intermediary within a particular category of general insurance.
+Fair and Personal Analysis: The concept of fair and personal analysis describes the extent of the choice of products and providers offered by an intermediary within a particular category of general insurance.
 The number of contracts and providers considered must be sufficiently large to enable an intermediary to recommend a product that would be adequate to meet a client’s needs.
 The number of providers that constitutes ‘sufficiently large’ will vary depending on the number of providers operating in the market for a particular product or service and their relative importance in and share of that market.
 The extent of fair analysis must be such that could be reasonably expected of a professional conducting business, taking into account the accessibility of information and product placement to intermediaries and the cost of the search.

 In order to ensure that the number of contracts and providers is sufficiently large to constitute a fair and personal analysis of the market we will consider the following criteria: